ec-europa/digitec/data/speakers/gertrud-ingestad.md

 templateKey: speaker
 firstname: Gertrud
 lastname: Ingestad
+title: >-
-title: Director-General of the Directorate General for Informatics
+  Director-General of the Directorate General for Informatics at the European Commission
 twitter: '@GIngestad'
 picture: /img/gertrud-ingestad.jpg
 ---